arochedauphine/FunctionalLasso/README.md

 Please find here a description of the files:
 * Main files:
   - main_elec.R: code for the treatment of electric consumption data (the data file name is energydata_complete.csv and comes from the website https://archive.ics.uci.edu/dataset/374/appliances+energy+prediction
-  - main2.R: code for the simulation study conducted in the article.
+  - main.R: code for the simulation study conducted in the article.

 * Files containing the R functions:
   - glmnet_func2.R: algorithm to approach the solution of the Lasso criterion inspired from the glmnet algorithm (Friedman, Hastie and Tibshirani, 2010) and Yang and Zou (2015).